jdlagdameo/vehicle_app/README.md

 After the setup of the config, create database and export the api\src\database\schema\Vehicle.sql to the database using phpmyadmin.

+### Project Setup

+Pull the project in server.
+(Ex: for xampp pull the project in htdocs)

 ### API Setup

 Go to terminal and access the /api folder.
 Install the library dependencies via